jeremyglebe/jeremyglebe.github.io/README.md

 ![Oh wow, it's me!](me.png)
 ## Curriculum Vitae/Resume
-If you wish to see an updated overview of my skills and work experience, [visit my Curriculum Vitae](/CV/) page, which should generally stay up to date.
+If you wish to see an updated overview of my skills and work experience, [visit my Resume](/Resume/) page, which should generally stay up to date.

 # Project Reference (Portfolio)